Smithay/book/src/client/sctk/window.md

 ## SCTK's Window

-The Wayland protocol defines an other global, `xdg_shell` which is used to create the appropriate objects for assigning the "shell surface" role to a surface.
+The Wayland protocol defines another global, `xdg_shell` which is used to create the appropriate objects for assigning the "shell surface" role to a surface.
 For this current quickstart however, we don't need to dig into its complexity, instead we can use the [`Window`] adapter provided by SCTK, which handles most of the plumbing for us.